 - Ways to apply: To apply for a loan from Jora Credit, you’ll need to submit an application online.

-Jora Credit loses points for not having a pre-qualification process.
-To apply for a loan from Jora Credit, you’ll need to submit an application online.
-Jora says most applicants get a decision in minutes.
-They do not accept joint applications.

 Jora Credit Reviews & Transparency

 - Better Business Bureau: Jora Credit is not accredited with the BBB and receives an “A+” rating.

 - Consumer Financial Protection Bureau: There is no complaint information available on Jora Credit.